-- 103. WFP will adopt a people-centred, gender-, age- and protection-sensitive monitoring and evaluation strategy to guide regular data collection exercises, and will conduct monitoring in accordance with the corporate monitoring results framework.
-Standard primary data collection, analysis and reporting through baseline, mid-term and final assessments will be complemented with qualitative surveys, research and analysis for enhanced evidence generation. - 104.
-Periodic analyses will identify the socioeconomic, gender-related and cultural factors that inhibit access to the social protection system and services, with the results used to inform programme design and inclusion strategies. - 105.
-WFP will target women, young people and the most marginalized people and communities and will cooperate with individuals, communities and local civil society organizations, including organizations of persons with disabilities and women's rights organizations, to facilitate engagement with marginalized groups and develop a comprehensive strategy for ensuring equitable and inclusive access to the social protection system. - 106.
-WFP will use its pilot tool for people-centred risk indicator measurement and engagement (PRIME) to inform conflict-sensitive programming and contributions to social cohesion; the PRIME framework will be used to generate indicators to gather operational evidence for tracking and incentivizing positive contributions to peace. - 107.
-WFP's country capacity strengthening framework will guide the design, implementation and measurement of capacity strengthening interventions under the CSP, with an emphasis on the gradual handover and transition of activities to national counterparts.

-- 108. In large-scale emergencies that exceed the available in-house monitoring capacity, third-party monitoring will be commissioned.
-Face-to-face consultations will be the primary means of gathering information for monitoring and assessment. - 109.
-In line with the 2021-2026 WFP strategy on community engagement for accountability to affected populations additional efforts will be made to enhance the functionality of existing community feedback mechanisms while fostering broader and more inclusive community engagement approaches. - 110.
-A mid-term review in 2026, a decentralized evaluation in 2026 and a final CSP evaluation in 2027 will be undertaken, in line with WFP corporate guidelines. - 111.
+- 104. WFP will adopt a people-centred and gender-, age- and protection-sensitive monitoring and evaluation strategy to guide regular data collection exercises and will conduct monitoring in accordance with the corporate monitoring results framework.
+Standard primary data collection, analysis and reporting through baseline, mid-term and final assessments will be complemented with qualitative surveys, research and analysis for enhanced evidence generation. - 105.
+Periodic analyses will identify the socioeconomic, gender-related and cultural factors that inhibit access to the social protection system and services, with the results used to inform programme design and inclusion strategies. - 106.
+WFP will target women, young people and the most marginalized people and communities and will cooperate with individuals, communities and local civil society organizations, including organizations of persons with disabilities and women's rights organizations, to facilitate engagement with marginalized groups and develop a comprehensive strategy for ensuring equitable and inclusive access to the social protection system. - 107.
+WFP will use its pilot tool for people-centred risk indicator measurement and engagement (PRIME) to inform conflict-sensitive programming and contributions to social cohesion; the PRIME framework will be used to generate indicators to gather operational evidence for tracking and incentivizing positive contributions to peace. - 108.
+WFP's country capacity strengthening framework will guide the design, implementation and measurement of capacity strengthening interventions under the CSP, with an emphasis on the gradual handover and transition of activities to national counterparts. - 109.
+In large-scale emergencies that exceed the available in-house monitoring capacity, third-party monitoring will be commissioned.
+When monitoring is commissioned, WFP will ensure that the commissioned service providers adhere to research and data gathering standards and ethics.
+Face-to-face consultations will be the primary means of gathering information for monitoring and assessment. - 110.
+In line with the 2021-2026 WFP strategy on community engagement for accountability to affected populations additional efforts will be made to enhance the functionality of existing community feedback mechanisms while fostering broader and more inclusive community engagement approaches. - 111.
+A mid-term review in 2026, a decentralized evaluation in 2026 and a final CSP evaluation in 2027 will be undertaken, in line with WFP corporate guidelines. - 112.
 WFP will organize special reviews and qualitative data collection exercises, including a "leave no one behind" study, to inform the formulation and implementation of national programmes and policies.
 WFP will pilot the monitoring of new initiatives, particularly those that interact with peacebuilding and social cohesion and food security and nutrition initiatives.